EMC China Lab

 What Requirements Must Toy Materials Meet?

 As global market requirements for the safety of children's products continue to rise, Toy Safety Standards have become a critical component of international trade.
-EN 71 is a dedicated EU standard for toy safety, covering testing requirements for physical properties, cheMICal toxicity, combustion risks, and other aspects.
+EN 71 is a dedicated EU standard for toy safety, covering testing requirements for physical properties, chemical toxicity, combustion risks, and other aspects.
 Passing the EN 71 test and obtaining CE certification are prerequisites for toys to enter the EU market, and these standards also exert a profound impact on the global toy industry.

 So, what exactly does the EN 71 test entail?
 What requirements must toy materials satisfy?
 This article will provide you with a detailed breakdown.